DRMacIver/DFAShrink/README.rst

 The test suite has some partial results demonstrating that the concept at least works.

-It does not currently work on larger examples.
-I have attempted to recreate the shrinking example in Regehr's `Reducers are fuzzers <http://blog.regehr.org/archives/1284>`_ (for no particularly good reason other than that it was an interesting large example) and it never got anywhere meaningful.
-The reason for this is that currently the check() operation which makes the DFA consistent with an example is O(n^2) in the size of the example, and the current implementation makes use of check() on the initial example.
-I believe this to be fixable but have not yet got the details worked out.
+It does not currently work *very* well on larger examples.
+I have attempted to recreate the shrinking example in Regehr's `Reducers are fuzzers <http://blog.regehr.org/archives/1284>`_ (for no particularly good reason other than that it was an interesting large example).
+At the time of this writiing I haven't run it long enough to tell what the end results look like, but the initial run suggests that it's trying to reduce too little at a time - all the successful shrinks are only shaving off a handful of bytes.
+This may change as the run goes on, as it's currently primarily shrinking by accident in the course of building the initial check - it hasn't actually got as far as the main shrink loop.

 As such this is currently more suitable for a final stage of reduction which you run after e.g. a more conventional `delta debugging <https://www.st.cs.uni-saarland.de/papers/tse2002/tse2002.pdf>`_